AdobeDocs/data-collection-apis/src/pages/endpoints/media/statesupdate.md

 ---
 # States update endpoint

 The `statesUpdate` endpoint allows you to start or end the media player in a given state.
-The media player can be in multiple states simulataneously.
+The media player can be in multiple states simultaneously.
 You can start and end multiple player states in the same API call.
+See [State start](https://experienceleague.adobe.com/docs/media-analytics/using/implementation/events/player-state/state-start) and [State end](https://experienceleague.adobe.com/docs/media-analytics/using/implementation/events/player-state/state-end) in the Streaming Media services documentation for additional details.
 The following states are available to start or end:

 * **Full screen**: The media player is in a full screen state.
 * **Mute**: The media player is muted.